-To be accepted directly onto our Master's program in Sociology, you need to have the following academic background:
+To be admitted directly to our Master's program in Sociology, you must have the following academic background:

-- Bachelor's and/or a Master's degree in e.g. Sociology
+- A Bachelor's and/or a Master's degree in, e.g., Sociology.

 - You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.